Bruhat Soma rides an unbeaten streak to the Scripps National Spelling Bee title, winning tiebreaker

 And then bee officials announced it was time for the tiebreaker, known as a “spell-off,” before Bruhat and Faizan were even given a chance to spell against each other in a conventional round.

+Bruhat went first, and after he got through 30 words, it appeared it would be impossible to beat.
+Faizan’s pace was more uneven at the outset.
+He attempted 25 words but flubbed four of them.

+Shortly after Bruat was showered with confetti and handed the trophy, Faizan was in tears at the side of the stage, accepting hugs from other spellers.
+A few minutes earlier, he had hugged his good friend, Shrey Parikh, after Shrey was eliminated onstage.

-OXON HILL, Md.
-(AP) — Bruhat Soma is undefeated in his last three spelling bees.
+Coming into the competition, Bruhat was undefeated in his last three spelling bees.

-“He's competitive,” said Bruhat's coach, 16-year-old former speller Sam Evans.
+“He's competitive,” Bruhat's coach, 16-year-old former speller Sam Evans, said before the finals.
 “I mean, he likes winning.”

-Bruhat, a seventh-grader from Tampa, Florida, will try to run his winning streak to four on Thursday night, when he competes for the National Spelling Bee title against seven other spellers, some of whom he vanquished in those other bees.
-The winner receives a brightly painted trophy and more than $50,000 in cash and prizes.

-The number of finalists is the fewest since 2010, when Scripps had to stop a semifinal round out of fear it would bring too few spellers to the prime-time telecast, then on ABC.
-The bee is now broadcast on Ion — owned by Scripps, a Cincinnati-based media company — and when Wednesday's last semifinal round had a lengthy delay after six of the first 10 spellers missed their words, a similar stoppage didn't appear out of the question.

-Scripps said the delay was due to the technical issues that plagued the bee all day.
-Live results weren't posted as usual, and at one point, former champion Kavya Shivashankar, tasked with saying a heartfelt goodbye to spellers who heard the bell, was handed the biography of the wrong speller and began reading it before the crowd informed her of the mix-up.
+With his victory Thursday, Bruhat takes home more than $50,000 in cash and prizes.

-Despite some surprising eliminations in the semifinals, the eight finalists are the usual impressive group — albeit on the young side.
-Only three are eighth-graders in their final year of eligibility: 13-year-old Kirsten Tiffany Santos of Richmond, Texas; 14-year-old Rishabh Saha of Merced, California; and 13-year-old Aditi Muthukumar of Westminster, Colorado.
+Despite some surprising eliminations in the semifinals, the eight finalists were the usual impressive group — albeit on the young side.
+Only three were eighth-graders in their final year of eligibility: 13-year-old Kirsten Tiffany Santos of Richmond, Texas; 14-year-old Rishabh Saha of Merced, California; and 13-year-old Aditi Muthukumar of Westminster, Colorado.

 Shrey and Faizan are close friends with Bruhat, and all three are tutored by Evans.